pabgaru/pabgaru/README.md

 - Engaging in open-source initiatives and contributing to AI-powered projects that promote accessibility, inclusivity, and the ethical use of technology in society.

 Feel free to reach out to me for collaborations, project development or just for a chat about AI and computer vision!

+## Free-to-use Workshops

+Please check [my workshops](https://github.com/pabgaruWorkshops) in case you want to make use of them for learning purposes!